3C277.1 e-MERLIN workshop: Part 1 - Calibration

 plotfile='')

-Some notes about applycal:
+Some notes about the task applycal:

-• The first time applycal is run, it creates the CORRECTED data column in the MS, which is quite slow.
+• The first time applycal is run, it creates the $\texttt{CORRECTED}$ data column in the measurement set.
+This can be quite slow.

-• Each time applycal is run, it replaces the entries in the CORRECTED column, i.e. the corrected column is not cumulative, but you can give applycal a cumulative list of gain tables.
+• Each time applycal is run, it replaces the entries in the $\texttt{CORRECTED}$ data column, i.e. the corrected column is not cumulative, but you can give applycal a cumulative list of gain tables.

 • applymode can be used to flag data with failed solutions but we do not want that here as this is just a test.